vipings/viping-dev/content/blog/Back to Gym after 1 Week.md

 mermaid = false
 outdate_alert = false
 +++
-# Back to Gym after 10 Days

-Was down with throat pain since last week.
+I was down with throat pain since last week.
 Skipped gym from last Saturday.
 Today went back to gym.
 Not in rhythm but wanted to get back.

 --
 Vipin